 CTF recently announced it was hiring 15 Washington DC-based lobbyists to work on passing the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act, which would exempt cannabis businesses operating in accordance with state law from the federal Controlled Substances Act.

 “We’re putting a full-court press on to try to get that passed during this session,” Fox said.

-CTF was formed in April 2018 through the merger of the New Federalism Fund and the American Trade Association of Cannabis and Hemp.
+CTF was formed in April 2018 through the merger of the New Federalism Fund and the American Trade Association for Cannabis and Hemp.